ArthurPRodrigues/EventManager-PY/README.md

-# Gestao-de-Eventos
+# Event Manager System
-Repositório destinado ao projeto da disciplina INE5608 - Análise e Projeto de Sistemas.
+Repository for the project of the course INE5608 - Systems Analysis and Design.